3 observations after Sixers blow out NZ Breakers in their preseason opener

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.

 Neither Joel Embiid nor Paul George played as they ramp up for the games that count.
-Both players were on the floor Monday morning following the Sixers’ shootaround.
+Both stars were on the floor Monday morning following the Sixers’ shootaround.

+Head coach Nick Nurse was pleased after a night in which 19 Sixers played and 17 scored.

+“I was just happy we got out there and got after them defensively,” Nurse said.
+“We’re trying to build those things — ball pressure, deflections, creating turnovers.
+We’re working on some pace this year a lot more than we have in the past — throw-aheads and getting the ball up the floor.
+We did some of that pretty (well).
+And then just get everybody out there and going.

+“There’s a lot of stuff we saw in training camp that you’re never quite sure what you’re looking at when you’re playing against yourself.
+And then you go out there and a lot of it got confirmed tonight, which is good.
+Good start for building the foundation of things.”

-The team’s second exhibition game will be Friday night vs. the Timberwolves in Des Moines, Iowa.
+The Sixers’ second exhibition game will be Friday night vs. the Timberwolves in Des Moines, Iowa.
 Here are observations on their blowout win against the Breakers:

 Drummond letting ‘em fly